 Audit-related fees consisted of fees for assurance and related services that were reasonably related to the performance of the audit or review of our financial statements or for services that were traditionally performed by the external auditor.

-Tax fees are fees billed for professional services for tax compliance, tax advice and tax planning.
+Tax fees consisted of fees for professional services for tax compliance, tax advice and tax planning.